superasperatus/smartlook.github.io/_docs/web/custom-events.md

 </script>
 ```

+## Custom Properties

-Parameter `properties` is a variable.
-In case you need to display only a specific information about your user there is no need to use any other parameters in your custom event.
+In the example above, the parameter `properties` is a variable which can be used in case you need to send a specific information about your users to Smartlook.
+When `properties` is passed there no need to use any other parameters in your custom event.

+In Smartlook, the `properties` variable can be used as a filter (further saved as a Segment) and as a dimension for events breakdown.

 Have a look at this example where user reached app preset limit.